About the Copyright Monitoring Survey

 All areas participating in the survey need to appoint a Copyright Monitoring Coordinator.
 The Coordinator acts as a central point of contact and a local expert for the other staff in their area.
 For areas participating in the Hardcopy Survey, it is recommended that there be a Coordinator for every three or four monitored copiers.
 Hardcopy coordinators will also liaise with AMR Field Officers during the monitoring period.
 A list of coordinators from the participating Departments is available.

-For the EUS, a Coordinator will be appointed for each centre to liaise with the Copyright Officer.
+For the EUS, a Coordinator has been appointed for each Centre to liaise with the Copyright Officer.

 What do Staff Have to Do?